Sustainable-Solutions-Lab/coin_equality/README.md

 ```

 This runs the model with f=0.5 and s declining linearly from 0.30 to 0.20, without invoking dual optimization.

-## Next Steps

-The following tasks are prioritized to prepare the model for production use and publication:

-### 1. Debug Model for Income Redistribution Cases

-Verify and debug the model to ensure it is working correctly for income redistribution scenarios:
-- Test model behavior across range of inequality levels (Gini coefficients)
-- Validate income redistribution mechanics and effective Gini calculations
-- Check that climate damage with income-dependent effects produces physically reasonable results
-- Verify that optimization converges to sensible policies for redistribution vs. abatement tradeoff
-- Document any issues discovered and ensure all calculations are correct

-### 2. Explore Model Sensitivities

-Systematically explore how model results depend on key parameters and assumptions:
-- Parameter sensitivity analysis (discount rate, risk aversion, damage functions, etc.)
-- Sensitivity to initial conditions (initial capital, cumulative emissions, inequality)
-- Sensitivity to time-dependent function specifications (TFP growth, population, carbon intensity)
-- Document parameter ranges that produce realistic and stable model behavior
-- Identify which parameters most strongly influence optimal policies

-### 3. Design and Execute Production Simulations

-Design and run the final simulation suite for publication:
-- Define baseline and alternative scenarios to be presented in the paper
-- Create production configuration files for each scenario
-- Run optimizations to determine optimal policies
-- Generate publication-quality figures and tables
-- Document key results and policy insights
-- Ensure reproducibility of all results

 ## Dual Optimization of Savings Rate and Abatement Allocation